SUPPORTERS' GROUP with a NEW MAILING LIST, Autumn 2017

 THE FRIENDS OF RYE ART GALLERY

-'The Friends of Rye Art Gallery' is a separate charity.
+'The Friends of Rye Art Gallery' was a separate charity but has now closed.

-At their AGM in March 2016, it was not found possible to elect a sufficient number of Committee members to be constitutionally quorate and so the retiring committee acted in a 'caretaker' role until December 2016.
+At their AGM in March 2016, it was not found possible to elect a sufficient number of Committee members to be constitutionally quorate.
+Friends attending the final AGM of April 2017 received a resolution, which had been constitutionally agreed by the caretaker Committee, that The Friends of Rye Art Gallery charity be dissolved with due process.